ruiqi7/repentance-part-2/README.md

 |I felt that 'Repentance' was a unique gaming experience | Strongly disagree - strongly agree |
 |I would play the game again | Never - definitely |

+#### Note Taking for Post-task Walkthrough

+- the team member must take notes on events throughout gameplay that can be considered significant
+- a significant event will be anything that lead the participant to either be confused or stuck, or an interesting method used to complete a task
+- the team member should also note down events that lead the participant to ask questions or anything that lead to an unusual reaction from the participant
+- responses to the questions asked by the team member should be recorded onto a google docs page

 ### Data analysis
 #### Analysing the qualitative data
 - Data will be categorised so that common themes can be seen
 - Within each theme look for commonalities to link them
 - Determine how the different themes relate to each other
+- identify common terms and phrases across different responses
 - Based on the common ideas found construct a priority list of changes that can be made to address the issues identified
 #### Analysing the quantitative data
 - Look for trends in responses